HST grism spectroscopy of z~3 massive quiescent galaxies: Approaching the metamorphosis: Summary and conclusions

-\item[$\bullet$] an attenuation curve steeper than Calzetti tends to reduce tensions between age and dust extinction values between photometry and spectroscopy.
-Nonetheless, our data do not allow to securely discriminate among attenuation curves of different slopes;
+\item[$\bullet$] An attenuation curve with slope $\delta=-0.4$, thus steeper than Calzetti, tends to reduce the median and the dispersion of the $\chi^2_{R}$ distribution for the photometric fits, as well as showing lower $\chi^2$ in general.
+Nonetheless, our data do not allow us to securely distinguish among the different slopes adopted;

-\item[$\bullet$] marginalizing the spectro-photometric fit over different attenuation curves and SFHs, the typical mass-weighted ages inferred for our objects range from 300-800 Myr, pointing at a recent rapid suppression of their SFR.
-Their global strength was quantified and compared to the one of the 4000 $\AA$ break by means of the D$_{B}$/D$_{n}$4000 ratio which is systematically higher than 1.
-This spectroscopically confirms on a galaxy-by-galaxy basis the post-SB nature of massive bright QGs, already pointed out by means of stacking \citep{Deuge20} and by individual high-resolution spectra \citep{Forrest2020b}.
-More observational efforts are required to explore to which extent strong Balmer absorption lines are spread among lower mass-to-light ratio objects;
+\item[$\bullet$] Marginalising the spectrophotometric fit over different attenuation curves and SFHs, the typical mass-weighted ages inferred for our objects range from 300-800 Myr, pointing at a recent rapid suppression of their SFR.
+Their global strength was quantified and compared to that of the 4000 $\AA$ break by means of the D$_{B}$/D$_{n}$4000 ratio which is systematically higher than 1.
+This spectroscopically confirms on a galaxy-by-galaxy basis the post-starburst nature of massive bright QGs, already pointed out by means of stacking \citep{Deuge20} and by individual high-resolution spectra \citep{Forrest2020b}.
+More observational efforts are required to explore to which extent strong Balmer absorption lines are spread among objects with a lower mass-to-light ratio;

-\item[$\bullet$] interpreting our mid-IR and X-ray individual detections and the radio-stack shallow detection as a signature of AGN activity, our results are consistent with: a widespread radio AGN activity a factor of 4 stronger than in similarly massive QGs at intermediate redshifts, and a 30-40\% incidence of luminous AGN in which the BH mass growth is substantially enhanced with respect both to $z\sim2$ quiescent analogs ($\times30$) and to coeval star forming galaxies at the same stellar mass ($\times60$).
-This is in agreement with the recent results of \cite{Carraro20} on the stacked emission of photometrically selected populations of QGs at $2.25<z<3.50$;
+\item[$\bullet$] Interpreting our mid-IR and X-ray individual detections and the radio-stack shallow detection as a signature of AGN activity, our results are consistent with a widespread radio AGN activity a factor of 4 stronger than in similarly massive QGs at intermediate redshifts, and a 30-40\% incidence of luminous AGN in which the BH mass growth is substantially enhanced with respect to $z\sim2$ quiescent analogues ($\times30$) and to coeval star-forming galaxies at the same stellar mass ($\times60$).
+This is in agreement with the recent results of \citet{Carraro20} for the stacked emission of photometrically selected populations of QGs at $2.25<z<3.50$;

-\item[$\bullet$] our galaxies are globally characterized by a bulge-dominated, compact morphology \citep{lustig}.
-Despite no clear trend between mass-weighted ages and R$_{e}$ or Sersic indices could be found within the sample, the young ages yielded by their grism spectra and broad-band photometry suggest that structural transformation may precede or be concomitant with quenching.
+\item[$\bullet$] Our galaxies are globally characterized by a bulge-dominated, compact morphology \citep{lustig}.
+Although no clear trend between mass-weighted ages and R$_{e}$ or Sersic indices could be found in the sample, the young ages yielded by their grism spectra and broad-band photometry suggest that structural transformation may precede or be concomitant with quenching in similarly selected high-z galaxies.

 \end{itemize}